jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 * Because the keyword matching process likely missed many risk headlines though, the default non-risk category probably contains a number of false positives.
 This was initially tackled by training a model on half the data, predicting the other half's non-risk headlines and keeping only those with low scores.

-* But this led to a skewed dataset that doesn't reflect the real data distribution.
+* But it led to a skewed dataset that doesn't reflect the real distribution.
 This was particularly evident during parameter tuning when tuned models actually performed worse than their default counterparts on put aside data, prompting the need for a second, better data collection process.

 ### The 2nd dataset (collection in progress)
 * A second dataset is currenty being collected in which all headlines are fed to Google Gemini for evaluation according to a more clearly defined criteria with multiple examples.
 Yet since this requires a greater number of API calls, it will initially focus only on Colombia with a view to include other countries later if it works.